Beluga Whale Facts

 With their slightly raised corners of the mouth, most whales appear to be grinning, even though they have a rigid face.
 But other than most dolphins, beluga whales can use various facial expressions.
 Their faces are rather flexible, and while they are singing, the whales often change their facial expressions along with the sounds they make.
 Thus, they do not only use their songs to “communicate”.

-Beluga Whales & Human Languages
+Beluga Whales and the Human Language

 It is said that beluga whales are able to talk.
 At least one of them seems to know the words fin, bin and swim goggles.

-Belugas Love to Cuddle
+Beluga Whales Love to Cuddle

 Rather unusual for whales: Beluga whales love to cuddle when playing around and generally like the body contact with their fellows.